-Ball State’s online bachelor’s degree in criminal justice and criminology requires you to fulfill a minimum of 120 credit hours for a bachelor’s degree.
+Ball State’s online bachelor’s degree in criminal justice and criminology requires you to fulfill a minimum of 120 credits for a bachelor’s degree.

 Your plan of study will include: